-Which brings me to this delicious rice dish – Garlic and Ginger Rice.
+This brings me to this delicious rice dish – Garlic and Ginger Rice.
 Being a Filipino, rice is so essential to our daily life and in the Philippines, it’s no big deal that everyone eats rice perhaps 3x a day or more.

 Rice is the staple and no viand is complete without the accompanying rice dish!
 However, sometimes plain rice, while good on its own, can be a bit boring.

 Sometimes, an entire meal can be lifted up by having a delicious side dish – rice, in the Asian context, cooked and flavored with more than the usual tap water.
 This is that kind of rice.

 To be sure, it has a subtle taste so as not to overwhelm or overpower the main dish yet it’s delicate flavor coming from aromatics like ginger and garlic add that extra depth of flavor that makes a meal truly satisfying.

 I especially love this with roasted chicken and if you can make or purchase it – authentic Hainanese Chicken (a very popular chicken dish from Singapore), which is always served with this rice.

 The rice itself is cooked in the made-from-scratch chicken broth from the Hainanese Chicken dish (soon I will write a recipe for that!), so all that flavor from the chicken (and all that tasty fat!!!) is absorbed by the rice which makes it delightfully pleasing.

 But don’t worry, you don’t need to make Hainanese Chicken so you can make this rice.
 A good quality store-bought or homemade chicken broth is enough to bring this dish to life.